Sheila Watt-Cloutier: Political career

 Watt-Cloutier has been a political representative for Inuit for over a decade.
 From 1995 to 1998, she was Corporate Secretary of Makivik Corporation, the Canadian Inuit land-claim organization established for Northern Quebec (Nunavik) under the 1975 James Bay and Northern Quebec Agreement.

 In 1995, she was elected President of Inuit Circumpolar Council (ICC) Canada, and re-elected in 1998.
 ICC represents internationally the interests of Inuit in Russia, Alaska, Canada and Greenland.
 In this position, she served as the spokesperson for indigenous peoples in the Arctic during the negotiation of the Stockholm Convention banning the manufacture and use of persistent organic pollutants (POPs), including Polychlorinated biphenyl (PCBs) or DDT.
 These substances pollute the Arctic food chain and accumulate in the bodies of Inuit, many of whom continue to subsist on local country food.

 In 2002, she was elected International Chair of ICC, a position she would hold until 2006.
 Most recently, her work has emphasised the human face of the impacts of global climate change in the Arctic.
 On 7 December 2005, based on the findings of the Arctic Climate Impact Assessment, which projects that Inuit hunting culture may not survive the loss of sea ice and other changes projected over the coming decades, she launched the world's first international legal action on climate change: a petition, along with 62 Inuit hunters and Elders from communities across Canada and Alaska, to the Inter-American Commission on Human Rights, alleging that unchecked emissions of greenhouse gases from the United States have violated Inuit cultural and environmental human rights as guaranteed by the 1948 American Declaration of the Rights and Duties of Man.
 Although the IACHR decided against hearing her petition, the Commission invited Watt-Cloutier to testify with her international legal team (including lawyers from Earthjustice and the Center for International Environmental Law) at their first hearing on climate change and human rights on 1 March 2007.

 Publications

 Her book The Right to Be Cold, about the effects of climate change on Inuit communities, was published by Allen Lane - Penguin Random House in 2015.

 Her memoir The Right to Be Cold: One Woman's Story of Protecting Her Culture, the Arctic and the Whole Planet (2015) was short-listed for Canada Reads, where it was championed by musician Chantal Kreviazuk.
-Activist Naomi Klein reviewed the books for the Globe and Mail, calling it "courageous and revelatory".
+It was also a finalist for Shaughnessy Cohen Prize for Political Writing Activist.
+Naomi Klein reviewed the books for the Globe and Mail, calling it "courageous and revelatory".